sudheerj/javascript-interview-questions/README.md

 261. ### How do you check whether an object can be extendable or not

-     The `Object.isExtensible()` method is used to determine if an object is extensible or not. i.e, Whether it can have new properties added to it or not.
+     The `Object.isExtensible()` method is used to determine if an object is extendable or not. i.e, Whether it can have new properties added to it or not.

      ```javascript
      const newObject = {};
      console.log(Object.isExtensible(newObject)); //true
      ```

-     **Note:** By default, all the objects are extendable. i.e, The new properties can added or modified.
+     **Note:** By default, all the objects are extendable. i.e, The new properties can be added or modified.

      **[⬆ Back to Top](#table-of-contents)**